open-switch/opx-cps/README.md

 base-if-phy/hardware-port
         Attribute Type =  list
         Description =  This entity holds the details of which front panel port corresponds to a specific NPU/hardware port.
-This list is not dynamic and therefore will not change for a single instance of a product.
+This list is not dynamic and will not change for a single instance of a product.

 Registered to CPS with qualifier:  target